sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 Consider two simple dependency chains `C <- B <- A` & `D <- B <- A`, when `A` is edited, HMR will propagate both from `A` to `C` and `A` to `D`.
 This leads to `A` and `B` being updated twice in Vite 4.2.

 Vite 4.3 caches these traversed modules to avoid exploring them multiple times.
 This could have a big impact on those file structures with components barrel importing.
-It's also good for HMR triggered by `git checkout`
+It's also good for HMR triggered by `git checkout`.

 ## Parallelization